SansanaNicolas/Personal-Programming-Docs/2 - CSS/css.md

 If you are still struggling to fix the problem then having a reduced test case gives you something to ask for help with, by posting to a forum, or showing to a co-worker.
 You are much more likely to get help if you can show that you have done the work of reducing the problem and identifying exactly where it happens, before asking for help.
 A more experienced developer might be able to quickly spot the problem and point you in the right direction, and even if not, your reduced test case will enable them to have a quick look and hopefully be able to offer at least some help.

 As you become more experienced with CSS, you will find that you get faster at figuring out issues.
 However, even the most experienced of us sometimes find ourselves wondering what on earth is going on.
 Taking a methodical approach, making a reduced test case, and explaining the issue to someone else will usually result in a fix being found.

+## Organizing your CSS

+As you start to work on larger stylesheets and big projects you will discover that maintaining a huge CSS file can be challenging.
+In this article we will take a brief look at some best practices for writing your CSS to make it easily maintainable, and some of the solutions you will find in use by others to help improve maintainability.

+## Tips to keep your CSS tidy

+Here are some general suggestions for ways to keep your stylesheets organized and tidy.

+### Does your project have a coding style guide?

+If you are working with a team on an existing project, the first thing to check is whether the project has an existing style guide for CSS.
+The team style guide should always win over your own personal preferences.
+There often isn't a right or wrong way to do things, but consistency is important.

+For example, have a look at the [CSS guidelines for MDN code examples](https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Writing_style_guide/Code_style_guide/CSS)